danielharrell/open-eyes-lect-2017-18/Open.md

 possibility.

 But this is again a second answer to the question how being open is present.
-And I call it second, because it might still sound other-worldly, as if our body could vanish, along with our selfhood, to leave us open as if by magic.
-So I now want to give a last answer to the question, that again matches the first in form, but pays what might be called full attention to the body, yet at the same time revisits the suggestion that we are open *without* being enclosed, even by our selfhood.
+And I call it second, because it too can sound other-worldly, as if our body could vanish, along with our selfhood, to leave us open, as if by magic.
+So I now want to give a last answer to the question, that changes the second answer in only one respect, but with a radical effect.
+It obliges us to pay full attention to the body, yet at the same time allows us to revisit an earlier suggestion: that we are open *without* being enclosed, even by our selfhood.

+Here, then, is the change: in our second answer, about my lecture-thought, we said that it is my lecture that makes my thought present, since my thought is *about* my lecture.
+But we can make this more exact, since my thought is also *mine*.
+My lecture, then, makes my thought about it present *to me*.
+And my body, in turn, is rendered absent *to me*.
+Or to put this even more exactly: my lecture makes my thought about it present to me *and no one else*; while my body, then, is rendered absent to me *and no one else.*
+And it is in light of this absence that my thought becomes present to me: the absence of whatever it is about me still present to others, that makes my thought possible.

+What makes this change to the answer radical, I think, is that it no longer describes the vanishing of my body, but instead the exposing of my body, in its absence from my thought.
+Or to borrow a biblical term for the effect: the body is rendered naked in thought.  by my thought about my lecture. renders the body that makes it possible the body is negated in thought not made null, but instead made naked, negated, but naked, in my thought, but naked. we have moved, I think, from the way my openness might make me disembodied, to the way my openness makes me naked.

-In this last answer, then, being open is again present as absent.
+then, is not about my body, sinceIn this last answer, then, being open is again present as absent.
 And every assumption from the second answer stays the same: the mind is something before it thinks, called the "body", that makes thinking possible.
 And we once again suppose that I am having a thought about my lecture that my own body makes possible.
 But in this last answer, we change what we say next.
 For my lecture, on this answer, makes my thought present *to me*, and no one else, since my thought about the lecture is mine.
-(Mention light of absence now includes others, and as if the body doesn't vanish, but is left exposed.)
+(Mention light of absence now includes others, and as if the body doesn't vanish, but is left exposed.
+Vanishing of body replaced by the exposing of the body, full attention to the body.)
+Contents of jar left exposed, I am not left alone, but left exposed.
 And this means, since my thought is not about my body, that as my thought is made present to me and no one else, my body is rendered absent to me and no one else.
 It vanishes, as it were, only for me.
 But even this is not quite right, since my body's absence, in this sense, is what allows my thought to become present, and so we might say my body belongs to that presence as an absence.
 Or in other words, the sense in which my body vanishes for me in my thought, is the sense in which I know it vanishes for only me in my thought; , . , . is not exactly right, since so it is not as if my body vanishes in my thought about my lecture; it is more as if my body But my thought, then, is not about my body, which renders it absent,

 that my body is making yet another thought
 Disjunction of mind and body, experience of soul.